 The Allied Health Workforce Diversity Act of 2019, sponsored by Representative Bobby Rush (D-IL) and Representative Cathy McMorris Rodgers (R-WA) was introduced on July 9, 2019.
+The text of this bill was amended into another larger bill and later passed the full House.
+On October 30, 2019 Senators Bob Casey (D-PA) and Lisa Murkowski (R-AK) introduced a Senate companion to the bill, increasing the legislation’s outlook for passage.
 To recap, this legislation would make scholarships and stipends available to students underrepresented in the professions of audiology, speech-language pathology, occupational therapy and physical therapy (including those who are racial or ethnic minorities) or students from disadvantaged backgrounds.
 Eligible students must also have a financial need for assistance and be enrolled in a qualifying professional program.
 The American Academy of Audiology is included in the list of professional organizations able to make recommendations about the awarding of these resources and educational programs accredited by the Accreditation Commission for Audiology Education (ACAE) are among the qualifying educational programs.
 This bill would authorize the distribution of five million dollars per year for five years.
-On July 11, 2019, the text of this bill was amended into HR 2781—The EMPOWER for Health Act of 2019—during a legislative markup in the House Energy and Commerce Subcommittee on Health.
-On July 17, 2019, HR 2781 as amended was approved by the full Energy and Commerce Committee and will now advance to be voted on by the entire House of Representatives.

 Rep. Dave Loebsack (D-IA) is planning on reintroducing the Access to Frontline Care Act in the 116th Congress (H.R.
 2042 in the 115th Congress) in the U.S. House of Representatives.
 If enacted, the legislation would authorize the Department of Health and Human Services (HHS) to establish a Frontline Providers Loan Repayment Program under which HHS would make student loan repayments in exchange for health professionals providing two years of service in a health care facility serving a frontline scarcity area.
 Frontline areas are specifically defined by the federal government as having a shortage of health practitioners or having a shortage of frontline care services.
 Audiology services are specifically included in the legislation as frontline care services, recognizing the important role that audiologists play in the delivery of health care.